eboreg99/lovelace-battery-bar-card/README.md

 ## ⚠️ Not ready: You should not use this component yet.

-A customizable Lovelace card to display battery levels, supporting dynamic min/max values via entity or config.
+A customizable card or entity row to display a progress bar, supporting dynamic min/max values via entity or config.

-## Installation via HACS
+## ⚙️ Installation via HACS

 1. Add this repo as a custom repository in HACS:
    - URL: `https://github.com/eboreg99/battery-bar-card`